Gual and España conspiracy: Deaths of Gual and España

-Despite the reward offered for his capture, in 1799, José María España secretly returned to Venezuela, but was arrested in La Guaira and sent to Caracas, where the Royal Court sentenced him to the death penalty on 6 May.
-He was tortured, hanged, beheaded and dismembered on 8 May in the Plaza Mayor (current Plaza Bolívar).
+Despite the reward offered for his capture, in 1799, José María España secretly returned to Venezuela, but was arrested in La Guaira and sent to Caracas, where the Royal Audiencia sentenced him to death on May 6.
+He was tortured, hanged, beheaded, and quartered on May 8 in the Plaza Mayor (present-day Plaza Bolívar).
 Manuel Gual remained in Trinidad, from where he maintained communication with the precursor Francisco de Miranda, who was in London.
-On 25 October 1800 he died in San José de Oruña, Trinidad, possibly poisoned by a Spanish spy named Valecillos.
+On October 25, 1800, he died in San José de Oruña, Trinidad, poisoned by a Spanish spy named Valecillos.